DevAOC/learning-notes/reading-01.md

 ## Watch: GitHub Pages

 In this video and on this page, we learned about the benefits of using GitHub to share code and projects easily.
 GitHub allows us to present code in a neat fashion and link all of our projects and information on one webpage, made by the developers themselves.
 It is easily accessible and just as easy to learn!

+## Bookmark: GitHub Markdown Syntax

+This is a link to all the exciting syntax and inline code you can include on any of the GitHub pages you create!
+It is possible to use inline HTML instead of Markdown to achieve the same or even more ambitious goals on any site you create.

+For example:

+`
+  <a style="color: green; text-decoration: none;" href="https://devaoc.github.io/reading-notes/">Main Page</a>
+`
+Would provide a not underline green link to my my main repository page.

 [Main Page](https://devaoc.github.io/reading-notes/)